Save the Redwoods League Education Grants Program

 The League’s Education Grants Program will fund projects that fit into one of the following two categories:

-Educational programs which provide a 1-day field trip experience in a redwood forest.
-Funds provided should go primarily towards transportation.
+- Redwood Visit: Educational programs which provide a 1-day field trip experience in a redwood forest.
+Funds provided should go primarily towards transportation (see application form for more details).

-Educational programs which provide 3-5 day field experiences in a redwood forest.
-(This includes a school spending multiple days in the forest or a nonprofit or other organization which brings multiple school groups to the forest for a single visit or overnight visit.)
+- Forest Immersion: Educational programs which provide 3-5 day field experiences in a redwood forest.
+(This includes a school spending multiple days in the forest or a nonprofit or an organization which brings multiple school groups to the forest for a single visit or overnight visit.)

 You can learn more about this opportunity by visiting the funder's website.